 - A gaming PC allows you to customize the layout of your case for optimal airflow.
-Adding cooling features such as liquid cooling and additional fans promote good airflow.
+Adding cooling features such as liquid cooling and other fans promotes good airflow.

-- Additionally, you get to have a gaming PC that’s free from useless software called “bloatware.”
-Keeping bloatware out of the system will save memory and excessive hard disk usage which makes for a better running machine in the long run.
+- Additionally, you get a gaming PC free from useless software called “bloatware.”
+Keeping bloatware out of the system will save memory and excessive hard disk usage, which makes for a better running machine in the long run.

-- Finally, a successful gaming PC build is something you can be proud of and enjoy for many years.
+- Finally, a completed gaming PC build is something you can be proud of and enjoy for many years.

-Below you will find a list of the main components you will need to build a gaming PC.
+Below is a list of the main components you will need to build a gaming PC.

 PARTS NEEDED TO BUILD A GAMING PC

-The central processing unit (CPU), also referred to as “processor,” is the brains of your gaming PC.
-It manages and performs a list of commands sent by a program (software).
+The central processing unit (CPU), or the “processor,” is the brains of your gaming PC.
+It manages and performs a list of commands a program (software) sends.